 30. Presently, almost all the top 5 or 10 channels are distributed by 3 aggregators, around 50% by the leading aggregator Media Pro.
 With the restriction on bundling of channels/bouquets of different broadcasters, it can be seen that the top 5 and the top 10 most popular channels will get distributed amongst different broadcasters.
 This will not only ensure a better spread of popular channels in different bouquets available to the DPOs but would also reduce the number of less popular channels pushed on to such bouquets.
 Therefore, DPOs would be in a better position to negotiate and enter into interconnect agreements with broadcasters.
 Further, even in case a DPO fails to arrive at an agreement with a particular broadcaster the opportunity of finalising agreements with other popular broadcasters is not lost.
 Thus, DPOs would be placed in a much better position to carry out their businesses.
-In order to give effect to this, sub-regulation 10(1)(a) has been incorporated.
+To ensure this, suitable provisions have been incorporated through an amendment to the Telecommunication (Broadcasting and Cable Services) Interconnection (Seventh Amendment) Regulation, 2014(1 of 2014).